 Julee Opel received her associate's degree in art at Joliet Junior College and went on to receive her bachelor’s degree in interdisciplinary studies with a focus on social work and addiction studies.
 Julee has 20 years of experience working with people that have disabilities.
 Julee works with our Fast Track and SKILLS classes as well as hosting DRC’s Women’s Support Group.
 Julee also helps to provide Assistive Technology devices to those who have communication issues.
 Julee loves working with young adults and encouraging them to be the best that they can be.
 When Julee is not working she enjoys working out, reading books, listening to music, and spending time with her friends and family.

-Tammy is a huge animal lover, and she and her husband recently purchased their first home in Grundy County.
+Tammy is a huge animal lover, and she and her husband live in Grundy County.
 In her free time, she likes to craft, knit, crochet, cook and bake.

 Delaney Woodall is our new Independent Living Advocate and Deaf Services Coordinator at Disability Resource Center.
 Delaney is a recent graduate from the University of Iowa who earned a Master’s Degree in Rehabilitation Counseling and a Minor Degree in Deaf studies.
 Delaney is also fluent in American Sign Language (ASL).
 In her free time, Delaney likes to take care of her house plants, create art, and play with her baby nephew.
 Delaney goes by She/Her/Hers pronouns and is excited to work at Disability Resource Center and serve the Deaf/Hard-of-Hearing population in the Will-Grundy area.